 A “Baby-Q” is the perfect casual theme for guys and girls!
 Set up the grill, roll out the burlap, and decorate with gingham and sunflowers to create a memorable afternoon celebration!

 This theme will make for a warm and cozy gathering with friends and family.
 We love the woodsy, rustic décor paired with the bold red and black plaid—perfect for celebrating a little lumberjack (or Jill!).
-The printables pictured above are available here.
+Printables, like the ones pictured above, are available here.

 If mom and dad are sports fans, celebrate their new recruit with a gameday-themed bash!
 Use their favorite sport and team’s colors as inspiration for décor, and have guests wear jerseys and fan gear!